 Travel Time

-Our service area is generally central and northern Atlanta and most of DeKalb County, including Decatur, parts of Tucker, Brookhaven, and other areas inside the perimeter.
+Our service area is generally central and northern Atlanta, most of DeKalb County, and other areas inside or close to the perimeter.
 If you are calling for an inspection outside of our service area or that requires lengthy travel from our home base close to Decatur, we will discuss our travel fee with you when you make your appointment.
 For some areas we may be able to refer callers to a Certified Arborist who is closer to your home.

 Expert Witness

 Occasionally we are asked to act as an expert witness in a legal action.
-We usually do not accept these requests.
-When we do, our charge for these or any other services performed in a legal action is $150 per hour plus travel time and expenses.
+Our charge for these or any other services performed in a legal action is $150 per hour plus travel time and expenses.

 PAYMENT

-We prefer payment by check (made out to TreeInspection.com) or cash at the time of service unless a report is needed.
-When we email the report, we will email an invoice with it.
-We accept credit card payment (via a Paypal button on our website homepage), but if the bill is $250 or more, we add a 3% charge to cover credit card fees.
+Unless a report is needed, we prefer payment by check (made out to TreeInspection.com) or cash at the time of service.
+We will include an invoice when we email the report.
+We accept credit card payment (via a Paypal button on our website homepage), but a small charge is added to cover credit card fees.
 Prompt payment is always appreciated!

 DISCLAIMER: TreeInspection.com, LLC and the person(s) performing our evaluations cannot and do not guarantee the safety of inspected tree(s).
 All trees are subject to environmental conditions that can suddenly change a tree’s safety without notice.